NVIDIA/NeMo/README.md

   num_tokens_in_b: 300  # Unit in billions, typically 300B for GPT3 models.
   vocab_size: 51200
   logs: ${base_results_dir}/${search_config_value}_${.gpu_memory_gb}gb  # Example base_results_dir/gpt3/126m
-  override_search_num_nodes: null  # null to use the minimum required number of nodes
+  override_search_num_nodes: auto  # auto to use the minimum required number of nodes
-  tensor_parallel_sizes: null  # null to use our recommendation, or a list, such as [1, 2, 4, 8]
+  tensor_parallel_sizes: auto  # auto to use our recommendation, or a list, such as [1, 2, 4, 8]
-  pipeline_parallel_sizes: null  # null to use our recommendation, or a list, such as [1, 2, 4, 8, 10]
+  pipeline_parallel_sizes: auto  # auto to use our recommendation, or a list, such as [1, 2, 4, 8, 10]
-  micro_batch_sizes: null  # null to use our recommendation, or a list, such as [1, 2, 4, 8, 16]
+  micro_batch_sizes: auto  # auto to use our recommendation, or a list, such as [1, 2, 4, 8, 16]
-  act_ckpt_layers: null  # null to use our recommendation, or a list, such as [0, 1, 2, 3]
+  act_ckpt_layers: auto  # auto to use our recommendation, or a list, such as [0, 1, 2, 3]

 inference_settings:
   vocab_size: 51200